dunstad/roboserver/readme.md

 ## Getting Started

-First off, there are two ways to run the Roboserver: as a standalone application, or as a server.
+First off, there are two ways to run the Roboserver: as a [standalone](#standalone) application, or as a [server](#server).
+If you're not sure which is right for you, read the standalone section.

 ### Standalone

 You can download Roboserver for Windows, OS X, or Linux [here]().
 Unpack and run it when the download finishes.
 Congratulations, you're halfway done!
+Next check out the [Robot](#robot) section.

 ### Server

-You should probably skip to the Robot section of this readme unless you run your own Minecraft server and want to let your players access the Roboserver from their browser.
+Unless you run your own Minecraft server and want to let your players access the Roboserver from their browser, you should read the [Standalone](#standalone) section instead.

 1. Install Node.js and npm.
 2. Clone this repository.